qingqingqingli/philosophers/wiki.md

 - Deadlock will occur when the thread which acquired the lock attempts to lock the mutex again.
 Pay close attention to when you lock and unlock the mutexes.

+- Programs having the following characteristics may be well suited for pthreads:
+    - Work that can be executed, or data that can be operated on, by multiple tasks simultaneously
+    - Block for potentially long I/O waits
+    - Use many CPU cycles in some places but not others
+    - Must respond to asynchronous events
+    - Some work is more important than other work (priority interrupts)

 ### semaphore